 ARKit apps are available for iOS 11 and above only.
 If a user downloads your app and their OS version is less than iOS 11, there needs to be a work around.

 AR apps are tricky to automate, they might use the Front or rear camera of the phone.
 With the devices being in the Grid, it would be hard to access and make a meaningful test out of the automation tests.

-For automated testing, scenarios can be added to the basic UIView to test instead of using the Scene View or Sprite View on a camera view.
+For automated testing of ARKit Application, scenarios can be added to the basic UIView to test instead of using the Scene View or Sprite View on a camera view.
 TestGrid.io’s plug and play automation is an easy solution for these new situations.
 Feel free to share your thoughts in our comments section below.